Guidance for employers about DBS checks, including how to apply, registering with the DBS and the code of practice.

 The minimum age at which someone can be asked to apply for a criminal record check is 16 years old.

 More information about who is eligible for a criminal record check, can be found in the DBS eligibility guidance.

 The code of practice

-The code also ensures that sensitive and personal information, disclosed by the DBS, is handled and stored appropriately and is kept for only as long as is necessary.
+The code also ensures that sensitive and personal information disclosed by DBS, is handled and stored appropriately and is only kept for as long as is necessary.

 Storing information for DBS certificate information

 Organisations must use any information revealed on DBS certificates fairly.
-More information on the handling and storage of DBS certificate information is available.
+More information on the handling and storage of DBS certificate information is available on GOV.UK.

-Organisations must also satisfy the DBS that they are complying with the code of practice.
-This means cooperating with requests from the DBS to carry out assurance checks, and reporting suspected malpractice that relates to the code or misuse of DBS certificates.
+Organisations must also satisfy DBS that they are complying with the code of practice.
+This means cooperating with requests from DBS to carry out assurance checks, and reporting suspected malpractice that relates to the code of practice or misuse of DBS certificates.